 In my opinion, this brings us to one of the blind spots of the digital transformation.
 When someone (manually) designs a form, then the “relevance of the information” is the main focus because the form is usually created for the needs of the person who needs the information.
 And they probably know what data they would need to collect to have the relevant information they require.

-Now, the process is we know what information we need and collect data for it.
+The process is we know what information we need and collect data for it.

 Digital transformation: will the tail wag the dog afterwards?